petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 2.0 =
+* RFC: Optionally check the visitor at Project Honey Pot.
+* RFC: Optionally receive error emails for failed calls to Stop Forum Spam.
+* The plugin has a separate menu page.
-* Added option to check with honeypotproject.org
+* Added very simple statistics.
 * Bugfix: Check Trackbacks/Pingbacks for spammers as well.
-* Bugfix: Reporting a spammer without a email address failed.
+* Bugfix: Reporting a spammer without an email address failed.
+Stop Forum Spam changed their policy about reporting spammers without an email.
-* RFC: Optionally receive error emails for Stop Forum Spam.

 = Version 1.3 =
-* Updateded determination of users ip.
+* Updated determination of users IP.
 Now also detects right IP if the server is running Apache with nginx proxy.

 = Version 1.2.3 =
 * Bugfix: HTTP Error messages didn't work properly